Adapting an Ultrasonic Diagnostics AI Platform to Legacy Hardware: Dynamic DSP Pipeline Reengineering

 - Specificity (correctly identifying "Normal" states) was maintained at 95–100% due to the robust fallback signature mechanism.

-- Sensitivity (leak detection rate) fell to 15% for the 1D-CNN (Acoustic1DNet) because the neural network had not been trained on 1638 Hz acoustic patterns.
+- Sensitivity (leak detection rate) fell to 15% for the edge AI classifier because the neural network had not been trained on 1638 Hz acoustic patterns.

 - The DSP algorithm's sensitivity fell to 0% when spatial cropping was disabled.